-CENTER FOR ADVANCED PURCHASING STUDIES ASU RESEARCH PARK 2055 E CENTENNIAL CIRCLE PO BOX 22160 TEMPE AZ 85285-2160 projects of the center, including quarterly net migration estimates for Arizona and Maricopa County.
-The center also conducts projects under the sponsorship of private and public agencies.
+CENTER FOR ADVANCED PURCHASING STUDIES ASU RESEARCH PARK 2055 E CENTENNIAL CIRCLE PO BOX 22160 TEMPE AZ 85285-2160

+Center for Business Research.
+The Center for Business Research (CBR) has been a consistent source of information on the Arizona and metropolitan Phoenix economies since 1951.
+Both the business community and the public have had access to the economic indicators produced by the ongoing projects of the center, including quarterly net migration estimates for Arizona and Maricopa County.
+CBR also conducts projects under the sponsorship of private and public agencies.
 Recent examples include the economic impact of Super Bowl XXX, a study of seasonal migration to Arizona, and an analysis of the state's hospital industry.
 A monthly publication of the center, AZB/Arizona Business, plays a major role in disseminating to the public the economic information compiled by the research centers of the Seidman Institute.
 The staff within the center is available to respond to inquiries and to provide available data.